macray-korir/Wk1-Code-challenge/README.md

 ## Project Setup
 To run the JavaScript code, follow these steps:

-1. Clone the repository:git@github.com:macray-korir/Wk1-Code-challenge.git
+1. Clone the repository:git@github.com:'macray-korir/Wk1-Code-challenge.git'

 2. Open the `index.html` file in a web browser.

-3. Follow the prompts and view the results in the browser's console.
+3. Follow the prompts and view the results in the browser.

 ## Author & License
 Author: Macray Korir